codeconscious/ccvtac/README.md

   "sleepSecondsBetweenBatches": 20,

   # Whether to use quiet mode (true) or not (false).
+  # Less output is shown in quiet mode.
   "quietMode": false,

   # Embed video thumbnails into file tags?